jules-lsm/jules-lsm.github.io/user_guide/doc/source/namelists/jules_rivers.nml.rst

       distribution and an allometric relationship to estimate river depth.
       The parameters of the lognormal distribution are specified via :nml:lst:`JULES_OVERBANK_PROPS`.
       (**This is the recommended approach.**)

+   4. The inundated area is calculated using quantiles of elevation.
+This approach is still in development and should **NOT** be used.

 .. nml:group:: River depth allometry (used if :nml:mem:`overbank_model` = 2 or 3)